 Ingredients

-- 1 Haas avocado - large, ripe but firm - not very soft
+- 1 Haas avocado - large, ripe but firm, room temperature

 - 2 eggs - the smaller the better

-- ½ teaspoon Diamond Crystal kosher salt - Divided; or ¼ teaspoon of any other salt, divided
+- ½ teaspoon Diamond Crystal kosher salt - Divided; see notes below

 - ¼ teaspoon black pepper - Freshly ground, divided